 It allows members of the public to search burial records for loved ones to locate their graves on a map.

-It can even be accessed from a smartphone so users can search the cemetery records whilst visiting the cemetery.
+It can even be accessed from a smartphone so users can search the cemetery records whilst visiting the cemetery and the location feature helps visitors easily find graves by displaying their own location on the map.

 So far, since being set up there has been an average of 29 requests a day and over 120 unique users.